Installing Concrete Paver Edging

 Fill around the root ball and cover the top of the root ball slightly with more soil/compost mixture.

 Step around the base of your plant to eliminate air holes.
-It’s important to get good soil contact with the roots of the plant.
+It’s important to get good soil contact with the roots and eliminate air pockets.

 Easy Color in Your Landscaping Beds | Pretty Handy Girl

 Water your newly planted flowers and plants daily for two weeks or more.
-Then taper off the watering to help them extend their roots on their own.
+Then taper off the watering to help them grow their roots between watering

 Mulch: